pharo-project/pharo-beacon/repository/Beacon-Core.package/TranscriptLogger.class/README.md

-This beacon forwards to the Transcript all signals that it receives.
+This logger forwards to the Transcript all signals that it receives.

 Example:
-	TranscriptBeacon new
+	TranscriptLogger new
 		runDuring: [
-			StringSignal log: 'This is a message' ].
+			StringSignal emit: 'This is a message' ].